 \section{Definitions and preliminaries}

-First of all, we insist on the fact that, unless explicitly specified, we will not assume that groups under consideration are finitely generated, or even countable.
+First of all, we insist on the fact that, unless explicitly specified, we will not assume our groups to be finitely generated, or even countable.

 Recall that a subgroup $H<G$ is \defi{weakly maximal} if it is maximal among subgroup of infinite index.
-In particular, every maximal subgroup of infinite index is weakly maximal, but in general they are far to be the only examples.
-If $G$ is finitely generated, then, supposing the axiom of choice, every infinite index subgroup is contained in at least one weakly maximal subgroup.
+In particular, every maximal subgroup of infinite index is weakly maximal, but in general they are far from the only examples.
+If $G$ is finitely generated, then, assuming the axiom of choice, every infinite index subgroup is contained in at least one weakly maximal subgroup.